Ashwellthorpe railway station

 Ashwellthorpe was a railway station that existed in the village of Ashwellthorpe, Norfolk, on a cutoff line between Forncett and Wymondham.
 This entry covers the history of the line and the station.

-The station and line was opened in 1881 with the passenger service being withdrawn in 1939 and the line closing in 1951 although a siding remained at the Wymondham end until 1976.
+The station and line was opened in 1881 with the passenger service being withdrawn in 1939 and the line closing in 1951.
+However a siding remained at the Wymondham end until 1976.